AlexsLemonade/refinebio-frontend/README.md

 ### Requirements

-For development, you will need Node.js and [Yarn package manager](https://yarnpkg.com/en/) installed on your environment.
+For development, you will need [Node.js](https://nodejs.org/en/download/) and [Yarn package manager](https://yarnpkg.com/lang/en/docs/install/) installed on your environment.

-You can install Yarn through [Homebrew package manager](https://brew.sh/).
+If you are using a Mac, you can install Yarn through [Homebrew package manager](https://brew.sh/).
 This will also install Node.js if not already installed.

 `brew install yarn`